mokashmiri/mokashmiri/README.md

-# 💫 About Me:
+# 💫 About Me
-Hi, I’m Mo.
-I’m a developer who enjoys building things that are useful, reliable, and a little bit smarter than they were yesterday.
-I like understanding systems from the inside out—whether it’s a data pipeline, an embedded board, or a UI that helps people make sense of complex information.
+Hi, I’m Mo — a junior software developer who enjoys building practical tools, clean backends, and dashboards that turn noisy signals into clear insight.
+I like understanding systems end‑to‑end, whether it’s a data pipeline, an embedded board, or a UI that helps people make better technical decisions.

-I’m currently studying Computer Engineering at Politecnico di Torino, and in parallel I work on projects that challenge me to grow: from creating real-time monitoring tools for a student rocket engine team, to experimenting with Python automation, to building small web apps with React just because I enjoy it.
+I’m currently studying Computer Engineering at Politecnico di Torino and using my free time to experiment with Python automation, backend services, and small web apps with React and TypeScript.

-I learn best by doing, breaking, fixing, and repeating.
-Most of the projects you’ll find here started because I was curious, needed to automate something, or wanted to understand a topic by building it myself.

-I’m especially interested in:
-• backend development
+### What you’ll find here
+- **Practical side projects**: small tools and experiments that automate repetitive work or make data easier to explore.
+- **Backend and data work**: APIs, integrations, and scripts focused on reliability, logging, and observability.
+- **Embedded & real‑time experiments**: interfaces and monitoring tools that sit close to hardware.

+### Interests & focus
+- **Backend development**
-• data processing and tooling
+- **Data processing and internal tooling**
-• embedded systems and real-time interfaces
+- **Embedded systems and real‑time interfaces**
-• clean UI/UX for technical apps
+- **Developer experience and clean UI/UX for technical apps**
-• small projects that solve real problems

-Outside of code, I like exploring new tools, learning how systems work, and finding better ways to build things that help teams collaborate and execute faster.

-I’m always improving, always learning, and always building something new.
+I learn by building, breaking, and iterating.
+I’m always improving, always learning, and almost always shipping something new.

 ---